mozmeao/platform-docs/docs/install.md

 These instructions assume you have Python, pip, and NodeJS installed.
 If you don't have ``pip`` installed (you probably do) you can install it with the instructions in [the pip docs](https://pip.pypa.io/en/stable/installing/).

-Bedrock currently uses Python 3.13.x.
-The recommended way to install and use that version is with [pyenv](https://github.com/pyenv/pyenv) and to create a virtualenv using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) that will isolate Bedrock's dependencies from other things installed on the system.
+These sites currently ues Python 3.13.x.
+The recommended way to install and use that version is with [pyenv](https://github.com/pyenv/pyenv) and to create a virtualenv using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) that will isolate the dependencies from other things installed on the system.

 The following assumes you are on MacOS, using `zsh` as your shell and [Homebrew](https://brew.sh/) as your package manager.
 If you are not, there are installation instructions for a variety of platforms and shells in the READMEs for the two pyenv projects.